-IV.B.1.a).(1).(c) respect for patient privacy and autonomy; (Core) IV.B.1.a).(1).(d) accountability to patients, society, and the profession; $^{(Core)}$ IV.B.1.a).(1).(e) respect and responsiveness to diverse patient populations, including but not limited to diversity in gender, age, culture, race, religion, disabilities, national origin, socioeconomic status, and sexual orientation; (Core) IV.B.1.a).(1).(f) ability to recognize and develop a plan for one's own personal and professional well-being; and, (Core) IV.B.1.a).(1).(g) appropriately disclosing and addressing conflict or duality of interest.
-(Core)

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+IV.B.1.a).(1).(c) respect for patient privacy and autonomy; (Core) IV.B.1.a).(1).(d) accountability to patients, society, and the profession; (Core) IV.B.1.a).(1).(e) respect and responsiveness to diverse patient populations, including but not limited to diversity in gender, age, culture, race, religion, disabilities, national origin, socioeconomic status, and sexual orientation; (Core) IV.B.1.a).(1).(f) ability to recognize and develop a plan for one's own personal and professional well-being; and, (Core) IV.B.1.a).(1).(g) appropriately disclosing and addressing conflict or duality of interest.
+(Core) IV.B.1.b) Patient Care and Procedural Skills Background and Intent: Quality patient care is safe, effective, timely, efficient, patient- centered, equitable, and designed to improve population health, while reducing per capita costs.
+(See the Institute of Medicine [IOM]'s Crossing the Quality Chasm: A centered, equitable, and designed to improve population health, while reducing per capita costs.
 (See the Institute of Medicine [IOM]'s Crossing the Quality Chasm: A New Health System for the 21st Century, 2001 and Berwick D, Nolan T, Whittington J. The Triple Aim: care, cost, and quality.
 Health Affairs.
 2008; 27(3):759-769.).
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.